kazelise/moderndb/README.md

         *   For bulk deletions (more than 10 rows), confirmation `confirm=yes` might be required by the AI or can be added manually (e.g., `delete age=>60 confirm=yes`).
     *   `delete_all`: Delete all data from the table.
 Requires confirmation.
         *   To confirm: `delete_all confirm`
+    *   **UI Data Destruction**: The application also provides a dedicated "Destroy All Data" button in the interface for quick data reset with confirmation dialog.
     *   `search <keyword>`: Perform a fuzzy search across all fields for rows containing the keyword (case-insensitive).
         *   Example: `search admin`
     *   `search_exact col=val`: Perform an exact search for rows where the specified column matches the given value.